nagdahimanshu/clinic-events-processor/docs/ARCHITECTURE_DECISIONS.md

 ## Why Express Instead of Lambda?

 I chose Express instead of Lambda because I think development speed matters a lot.
 With Express, I can make a code change and test it in about 30 seconds.
 With Lambda, I would need to build, deploy and then test which means I would get maybe 2-3 iterations done instead of 10+.
-The good news is that I designed the architecture so the domain logic is completely framework-agnostic.
+The good thing is that I designed the architecture so the domain logic is completely framework-agnostic.
 Whenever it's needed to scale, migrating to Lambda would be straightforward.
 The core business logic wouldn't need to change at all.

 ## Incremental Analytics